 In Mozambique, Montepuez Ruby Mining paid 23% of its revenue to the Government of Mozambique in 2025.
 Although total cash payments were lower than in prior years – reflecting reduced premium-ruby output, the postponed December ruby auction and illegal-mining intrusions – the proportional fiscal contribution remained strong.

 At Kagem in Zambia, the one-year G-Factor for Natural Resources was just 6% for 2025, far below its long-term average.
-This reflects the halt in mining operations at Kagem from January through April 2025 as a result of competitor actions in the market and the temporary 15% export tax on precious gemstones, which was lifted by March 2025.
+This reflects the halt in mining operations at Kagem from January through April 2025 due to competitor actions in the market and the temporary 15% export tax on precious gemstones.
+The government lifted the export tax by March 2025.

 With operations restarted and market conditions improving, we expect Kagem’s G-Factor to trend back toward its long-term average of around 18%.